 1. Get Up and Move Frequently Throughout the Day

-If you work at a desk job or otherwise spend much or you day sitting, take frequent short breaks.
+If you work at a desk job or otherwise spend much of your day sitting, take frequent short breaks.
 Our bodies are designed for movement.
 In sitting there is about 10 times as much pressure on your spine as in standing tall.
-Getting up for micro breaks of one or two minutes to take a few steps every 20 to 30 minutes can really help take stress off your spine and make your neck feel much better.
+Getting up for micro-breaks of one or two minutes to take a few steps every 20 to 30 minutes can really help take the stress off your spine and make your neck feel much better.
 If you have to spend much of your day on the phone try to stand up while talking on the phone.
 Even while sitting try to change your position frequently.
 If you need a reminder to get up there are free phone apps available that can do that job for you.

 2. Actively Relax Tension

 Most of us carry our stress and tension in our neck, unconsciously pulling up our shoulders and tightening the muscles around the neck.
 This can cause pain and stiffness in our neck and shoulders and even lead to headaches over time.
 Doing a few simple exercises can relieve neck and shoulder strain and tightness.
 Some examples include: rolling your shoulders up back and down a few times, squeezing the shoulder blades back and down, gently stretching the neck by tilting your head bringing one ear closer to the shoulder, or turning your head looking over one shoulder.
 These exercises should not cause any pain.

 Wearing high heels increases the pressure through your back and spine by as much as 25 times.
 It causes changes in the alignment of your neck and shoulders, hips and knees, changing the way you stand and walk.
 The effect is cumulative over time, so usually by the 40s can lead to neck and shoulder pain or stiffness and low back issues.

 4. Avoid Carrying a Bag on the Same Side Every Day